Lust Potential

 The size of their cups

 I wrote this poem partly because I have a personality where I see everything against a backdrop of perfection, which can drive me to heights of positive aspirations, or reduce me to a mole mourning mountains of loss potential.
 I see the aspect of needing to be more than we are as an inescapable facet of being human.
 Fortunately, it is not the only facet.
 There is the rest.
-I can experience that has to offer without adding or subtracting anything.
+I can experience awe that life has to offer without adding or subtracting anything.
 And by not comparing myself to other, I become incomparable.